merhametsize/caval-ed-bronz/README.md

 ![Screenshot](./mate.PNG)

-A lightweight Python chess engine using the `python-chess` library for board representation, demonstrating AI search algorithms for game play.
-The engine uses a modular `Player` class structure, allowing for easy testing and expansion of AI strategies.
+A lightweight Python chess engine using the `python-chess` library for board representation.

-## AI Engine and Algorithms

-The core intelligence of this project resides in the application of the Minimax search algorithm, optimized with advanced techniques.

 ### 1. Minimax Search with Alpha-Beta Pruning and Iterative Deepening